cooperp12/CurrencyAPI/README.md

 ## Development

-- Use `tsc -p tsconfig.json` to compile TypeScript files.
+- Use `tsc -p tsconfig.json && node dist\src\main.js` to compile TypeScript files and run in Node
 - Use `npx prettier --write "**/*.ts"` to format the code.

-## Contributing

-Contributions to the project are welcome.
-Please ensure to follow the project's coding standards and submit your pull requests for review.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.